vi-ctorivanov/SQLSeal-Charts-Examples/Charts/Productivity.md

 	Date,
 	Hours,
 CASE
-	WHEN MAX(Abstract, Audio, Code, Visual) = Abstract THEN '#FCB97D'
-	WHEN MAX(Abstract, Audio, Code, Visual) = Audio THEN '#86BA90'
-	WHEN MAX(Abstract, Audio, Code, Visual) = Code THEN '#778DA9'
-	WHEN MAX(Abstract, Audio, Code, Visual) = Visual THEN '#DD7373'
+	WHEN MAX(Abstract, Audio, Code, Visual) = Abstract THEN 'Abstract' WHEN MAX(Abstract, Audio, Code, Visual) = Audio THEN 'Audio' WHEN MAX(Abstract, Audio, Code, Visual) = Code THEN 'Code' WHEN MAX(Abstract, Audio, Code, Visual) = Visual THEN 'Visual' END AS PrimaryDivision
-	ELSE 'Unknown'
-	END AS DivisionColor
 FROM DivisionTotals
 WHERE Date >= date('now', 'start of year')
 GROUP BY Date